 English 1A Support Course -- : Sep 08 - Dec 10 2021

 The above section offers students support in college-level reading, writing, and critical thinking skills to help them succeed in English 1A.
-Students who enroll in English 50 are automatically co-enrolled in English 1A (2525) with the same instructor.
-The section above will include optional online meetings; details will be shared in the course syllabus.
-Please note the 8/31 start date.
-After registering for this class, click on the section number to find any available online course material.
+Students who enroll in English 50 are automatically co-enrolled in English 1A, MW 11am-1pm with the same instructor.

 The above section of English 1A is a co-requisite for English 50.
-Students are automatically enrolled in both English 1A and English 50 (2511) with the same instructor.
-English 50 offers students support in college level reading, writing and critical thinking skills to help them succeed in English 1A.
-Please note the 8/31 start date.
-After registering for this class, click on the section number to find any available online course material.
+Students are automatically enrolled in both English 1A and English 50, MW 12 - 1pm with the same instructor.
+English 50 offers students support in college-level reading, writing, and critical thinking skills to help them succeed in English 1A.

 B.A.
 Psychology, UCLA, 1995